- The issues that the update rollup fixes

 - The prerequisites to install the update rollup

-Issues that the update rollup fixesUpdate Rollup 1 for Exchange Server 2010 fixes the issues that are described in the following Microsoft Knowledge Base articles:
+Issues that the update rollup fixesUpdate Rollup 1 for Exchange Server 2010 fixes the following issues:

 Update rollup information

 To download and to install Update Rollup 1 for Exchange Server 2010, visit the following Microsoft Update Web site: Note Microsoft Update cannot detect Update rollups on Exchange Server 2010 Mailbox servers that are part of a database availability group (DAG).